nikitavoloboev/privacy-respecting/readme.md

 For more information, you can view a similar to this list [here](https://prism-break.org/en/all/).
 As well as [this list of best privacy practices](https://spideroak.com/infosec/) and [various privacy tools](https://www.privacytools.io/) you can use.

+<h1 align="center"> Contribute 💛</h1>

+If you wish to improve this list, please do.
+You can [fork](https://github.com/nikitavoloboev/privacy-respecting#fork-destination-box) and add the changes you wish to see.

 <h1 align="center"> Thanks 🍀</h1>

 You can support what I do on [Patreon](https://www.patreon.com/nikitavoloboev) or look [into other repositories](https://my.mindnode.com/ZKGETDkUaQUsL3q8q9z788CxG84oEHgDiT79GuzX#-191.2,-905.2,2) I shared.
 Thank you. 💛